hao-lee/Graphvizer/README.md

 If your monitor is small, you may want to show the image in a new tab to save space.
 To do this, change the value to `"tab"`.

-(You may need to restart Sublime Text 3 to take effects.)
+(You may need to restart Sublime Text 3 to take effect.)

 ### Set the image directory

-By default, the value of `image_dir` is `""` and the generated image will be saved in the same directory as the dot file.
+By default, the value of `"image_dir"` is `"same"` which means the generated image will be saved in the same directory as the dot file.
 If the value is `"tmp"`, the image will be saved in system temporary directory.
 If you want to change the location to other directory, you can set `"image_dir"` to any path according to your needs.

 Example for Windows: `"E:\\homework\\image\\"`
 Example for Linux/OSX: `"/home/haolee/image/"`